maratdzhukaev09/where_to_go/README.md

 ## Project's Purposes

-The code is written for educational purposes - this is a lesson in Python and web-development course on the site [Devman](https://dvmn.org/).
+The code is written for educational purposes - this is a lesson in Python and web-development course on the [Devman](https://dvmn.org/) website.